ardatan/graphql-tools/docs/source/schema-stitching.md

 }
 ```

-As described in the documentation above, `info.mergeInfo.delegateToSchema` allows delegating to any `GraphQLSchema` object, optionally applying transforms in the process.
+As described in the documentation above, `delegateToSchema` allows delegating to any `GraphQLSchema` object, optionally applying transforms in the process.
 See [Schema Delegation](/schema-delegation/) and the [*Using with transforms*](#using-with-transforms) section of this document.

 #### onTypeConflict